awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

     "is_offtrack": Boolean,                # Boolean flag to indicate whether the agent has gone off track.
     "is_reversed": Boolean,                # flag to indicate if the agent is driving clockwise (True) or counter clockwise (False).
-    "heading": float,                      # agent's yaw in degrees "objects_distance": [float, ],         # list of the objects' distances in meters between 0 and track_len.
+    "heading": float,                      # agent's yaw in degrees "objects_distance": [float, ],         # list of the objects' distances in meters between 0 and track_length in relation to the starting line.
     "objects_heading": [float, ],          # list of the objects' headings in degrees between -180 and 180.
     "objects_left_of_center": [Boolean, ], # list of Boolean flags indicating whether elements' objects are left of the center (True) or not (False).
     "objects_location": [(float, float),], # list of object locations [(x,y), ...].